 Specific for active caries

-BlueCheck specifically binds to surface and sub-surface porosity associated with active caries and turns them blue.
+BlueCheck specifically binds to surface and sub-surface porosity associated with active caries lesions and turns them blue.

 Healthy enamel, arrested caries lesions and exposed root surfaces do not turn blue.